nock/nock/README.md

 ## READ THIS!
 (2) - About enableNetConnect

-By the time you require nock, it will disable all HTTP requests, except for the ones that you specifically create a nock scope for.
+By the time you define a nock mock, nock will disable all HTTP requests, except for the ones that you specifically create a nock scope for.

 To allow all HTTP requests, call [`nock.enableNetConnect`](#enabledisable-real-http-request).